akanksha260991/Documentation-Jekyll/Espresso/Notify on test completion.md

 # Notify on test/project completion

-You can order notify when the execution of a project(or any test within a project) has completed.
+Notify when the execution of a project(or any test within a project) has completed.
 The callback will have the data related to your executions - status, duration etc.

 ### Notify test completion
 You can make use of the `callbackURL` where we can send a confirmation once your single test execution is completed.
 To use callback URL, you need to pass the `callbackURL` parameter in the REST API request to start Espresso test execution.